Timeline of incidents involving QAnon: Murder of Frank Cali

 Anthony Comello of Staten Island, New York, was charged with the March 2019 murder of Gambino crime family underboss Frank Cali.
 According to his defense attorney, Comello had become obsessed with QAnon theories, believing Cali was a member of "deep state" and, "because of his self-perceived status in QAnon, Mr. Comello became certain that he was enjoying the protection of President Trump himself, and that he had the president's full support" to place Cali under citizen's arrest.
 Confronting Cali outside his home in Staten Island, Comello allegedly shot Cali ten times.
 At his first court appearance, Comello displayed QAnon symbols and phrases and "MAGA forever" scrawled on his hand in pen.
 Comello had also posted material on Instagram praising Fox News personalities such as Sean Hannity, Tucker Carlson and Jeanine Pirro.
 The reason why Cali was targeted was unclear, as the person behind QAnon's "drops" had not mentioned the Mafia.

+America's Stonehenge vandalism

+In September 2019, the America's Stonehenge tourist attraction in Salem, New Hampshire was found vandalized, with police saying the rock formation appeared to have been damaged by a power tool.
+In 2021, a man from Swedesboro, New Jersey was charged with vandalizing the monument.
+Police said the man carved "WWG1WGA" and his Twitter username into the stone.